vsch/laravel-translation-manager/readme.md

 ## Installation

-Require this package in your composer.json and run composer update (or run `composer require barryvdh/laravel-translation-manager:*` directly):
+Require this package in your composer.json and run composer update (or run `composer require vsch/laravel-translation-manager:*` directly):

-    "barryvdh/laravel-translation-manager": "0.1.x"
+    "vsch/laravel-translation-manager": "0.1.x"

 After updating composer, add the ServiceProvider to the providers array in app/config/app.php

-    'Barryvdh\TranslationManager\ManagerServiceProvider',
+    'Vsch\TranslationManager\ManagerServiceProvider',

 You need to run the migrations for this package

-    $ php artisan migrate --package="barryvdh/laravel-translation-manager"
+    $ php artisan migrate --package="vsch/laravel-translation-manager"

 You need to publish the config file for this package.
-This will add the file `app/config/packages/barryvdh/laravel-translation-manager/config.php`, where you can configure this package.
+This will add the file `app/config/packages/vsch/laravel-translation-manager/config.php`, where you can configure this package.

-    $ php artisan config:publish barryvdh/laravel-translation-manager
+    $ php artisan config:publish vsch/laravel-translation-manager

 You have to add the Controller to your routes.php, so you can set your own url/filters.

     Route::group(array('before' => 'auth_admin'), function() {
-        Route::controller('translations', 'Barryvdh\TranslationManager\Controller');
+        Route::controller('translations', 'vsch\TranslationManager\Controller');
     });

 This example will make the translation manager available at `http://yourdomain.com/translations`